gavinschultz/gavinschultz.github.io/_posts/2015-02-01-C09D-C0AD-initialize-hud-gauges.md

 The byte `04` at `$C0AD` is not a renderable ASCII character, but its definition as an "end of transmission" marker suggests that it may signal the point at which we should stop interpreting bytes as text.

-With these clues it would be fair to guess that we're going to be rendering the gauges to the screen.
+With these clues it would be fair to guess that we're going to be rendering the gauge labels to the screen.